 How to play:

-- Use a wall calendar or draw one.
+- Try a wall calendar or draw one.

 - Point to “today” and “yesterday”.

-- Take turns making contrasting sentences: “Today I am happy.
-Yesterday I was sad.” / “Today we are at home.
+- Take turns making contrasting sentences: “Today she is happy.
+Yesterday she was sad.” / “Today we are home.
 Yesterday we were at the beach.”

 How to play: